dusk-network/docs/src/content/docs/developer/integrations/tx-lifecycle.md

 7. **Confirmation**: The block is confirmed, making the transaction unlikely to be reverted (*block state-change* event with state changed to `confirmed`).
 8. **Finalization**: The block reaches finality, making the transaction immutable and irreversible. (*block state-change* event with state changed to `finalized`).

-For more details about *confirmation* and *finalization*, see the [finality rules](https://docs.dusk.network/learn/deep-dive/succinct-attestation/#finality) of the Succinct Attestation page.

 :::note[Failed Transactions]
 Failed transactions are defined here as a concept at the contract level.
 We assume that each contract, just like the transfer contract or other genesis contracts, makes use of proper error handling and panics: